Hemorrhoids High Fiber Diet

 Similar to soluble fiber, this carbohydrate helps nourish friendly stomach bacteria.

-This decreases constipation, but it can also help ease hemorrhoid symptoms.
-The best way to add root veggies into your regimen is to boil, roast, sauté, or steam them with their peels on.
+This decreases constipation and can help ease hemorrhoid symptoms.
+The best way to add root veggies to your regimen is to boil, roast, sauté, or steam them with their peels.

-They’re also good when baked, chopped, or mashed as an alternative for fries.
+They’re also good when baked, chopped, or mashed as an alternative to fries.

 Tomatoes